canonical/maas-ui/docs/INTEGRATION.md

+# Integration testing

+We use Cypress and Playwright for integration testing in MAAS UI.
+Before running any of these tests, it is highly reccomended that you have your own MAAS instance up and running, as both of these frameworks need a real MAAS to test on.
+They will perform actions that will affect the MAAS setup, so you should not run these tests with a production MAAS.

-# Integration testing with cypress
+# Integration testing with Cypress

-[Cypress](https://www.cypress.io/) is an end-to-end Javascript testing framework that executes in the browser, and therefore in the same run loop as the device under test.
+[Cypress](https://www.Cypress.io/) is an end-to-end Javascript testing framework that executes in the browser, and therefore in the same run loop as the device under test.
 It includes features such as time travel (through the use of UI snapshots), real-time reloads and automatic/intuitive waiting.

 ⚠️ Cypress tests assume that the user `admin` with password `test` exists on the maas server.